-BIND and some other DNS servers have a feature which allows a “master” server to send updates to another server: the master
+BIND and some other DNS servers have a feature which allows a “master” server to send updates to another server.

 BIND server typically sends its slaves a